SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 ## Knowledge distillation

-Knowledge distillation is somewhat similar to pruning, in the sense that it tries to find a smaller model that can perform equally well as a large model, however it does so in a completly different way.
+Knowledge distillation is somewhat similar to pruning, in the sense that it tries to find a smaller model that can perform equally well as a large model, however it does so in a completely different way.
 Knowledge distillation is a *model compression* technique that builds on the work of [Bucila et al.](https://www.cs.cornell.edu/~caruana/compression.kdd06.pdf) in which we try do distill/compress the knowledge of a large complex model (also called the teacher model) into a simpler model (also called the student model).

 The best known example of this is the [DistilBERT model](https://arxiv.org/abs/1910.01108).
-The DistilBERT model is a smaller version of the large natural-language procession model Bert, which achives 97% of the performance of Bert while only containing 40% of the weights and being 60% faster.
+The DistilBERT model is a smaller version of the large natural-language procession model Bert, which achieves 97% of the performance of Bert while only containing 40% of the weights and being 60% faster.
 You can see in the figure below how it is much smaller in size compared to other models developed at the same time.